Ivanka who? India welcomes Trump but locals are stumped

 Abigail Klem, president of the Ivanka Trump brand, has called supply chain integrity "a top priority," but the brand has not joined the growing number of companies that publicly identify their manufacturers.

-However, Trump’s visit to promote female entrepreneurship and economic equality was one that resonated in a country where only three percent of enterprises are owned by women.
+However, Trump’s visit to promote female entrepreneurship and economic equality was one that resonated in a country where only 3 percent of enterprises are owned by women.

 Sri Vidya, a 28-year-old office worker, saw Trump’s visit as an important step in promoting more women-owned business in India.